 This all combines together to form the most technical, electrically charged, intense platformer you’ve ever played.
 Imagine the web-swinging mechanic from the Spiderman games.
-Felt great to chain web swings together perfectly to boost yourself at huge speeds around New York city, didn’t it?
+Felt great to chain web swings together perfectly to boost yourself at huge speeds around New York City, didn’t it?
 Now imagine that mechanic turned up to 11, requiring a huge amount of technical precision, reaction speeds and fine momentum control to properly place every hook and swing accordingly.

-Nothing is on auto pilot; the controls are so unbelievably precise and polished but everything is your doing.
-If you’re fast enough, precise enough, and honestly downright stubborn enough to repeat the same level fifty times (that’s no exaggeration, but most levels are thirty seconds long for the best ranking and each death gives an immediate reset, so there’s no down time) Cyber Hook is in my opinion, the most technically demanding and satisfying platformer I have ever played, nothing even comes close.
+Nothing is on autopilot; the controls are so unbelievably precise and polished but everything is your doing.
+If you’re fast enough, precise enough, and honestly downright stubborn enough to repeat the same level fifty times (that’s no exaggeration, but most levels are thirty seconds long for the best ranking and each death gives an immediate reset, so there’s no downtime) Cyber Hook is in my opinion, the most technically demanding and satisfying platformer I have ever played, nothing even comes close.

-There are roughly seventy levels to choose from and the only pitfall the game has is that some levels (though not many) seem to be designed against the rules of momentum and flow you develop, and to achieve that coveted max rank time you need to either understand the levels gimmick, or just have a crazy amount of skill to make it all flow together.
+There are roughly seventy levels to choose from and the only pitfall the game has is that some levels (though not many) seem to be designed against the rules of momentum and flow you develop and to achieve that coveted max rank time you need to either understand the level’s gimmick or just have a crazy amount of skill to make it all flow together.
 If you’re stuck, watch the top four or five runs to see what the strategy is, then adapt it down to your skill level.
-Otherwise you’ll never find the flow yourself in some of those levels.
+Otherwise, you’ll never find the flow yourself in some of those levels.

 If Cyber Hook had all these mechanics but was boringly detailed, I likely would have never wanted to play it.
 Look at these screenshots, the aesthetic of this game is frankly gorgeous and makes the game pop in a way other art styles wouldn’t have.
-However, it feeds back into gameplay as well, as different coloured blocks do different things; blue blocks can be hooked, yellow blocks can’t.
+However, it feeds back into the gameplay as well, as different coloured blocks do different things; blue blocks can be hooked, yellow blocks can’t.
 Red blocks will kill you if touched and can’t be hooked, but purple blocks can be hooked but will kill you if touched.
-Also green blocks are obstacles you need to shoot to destroy.
+Also, green blocks are obstacles you need to shoot to destroy.

 This isn’t an innovation of gameplay obviously, but look at the way the different colours pop in the neon aesthetic of the game; each block is immediately and starkly contrasted against others so you know exactly what you’re looking at the second it comes into view.
-This is absolutely vital for a game that moves at Mach 7 for most of it’s time with you, the graphics may seem like a cool aesthetic on the surface but underneath it’s also immediate sensory information, clearly shown.
+This is absolutely vital for a game that moves at Mach 7 for most of its time with you, the graphics may seem like a cool aesthetic on the surface but underneath its also immediate sensory information, clearly shown.
 One look at a map and you’re already identifying obstacles and creating a mental path of how to move forward, giving a feeling of professional love and care to how this game was crafted, you feel like the art style was intentionally chosen to enhance the gameplay.

 Cyber Hook has a very satisfying sound design, but to be honest the feedback is all visual.
 The sounds are there for immersion rather than to convey anything, and they do a good enough job.
 Nothing is jarring or out of place, and everything feels good to listen to but in terms of audio nothing blows me away.
-One notable thing though is the counting noise made as you’re score goes up the leaderboard at the end of a level, whoever designed that I salute you as hearing that counter tick up after a speedy run is pure dopamine.
+One notable thing though is the counting noise made as your score goes up the leaderboard at the end of a level, whoever designed that I salute you as hearing that counter tick up after a speedy run is pure dopamine.

 The game seems to only have a handful of tracks that play during the game, and it would be nicer to have a few more different tracks.
-I found myself wanting to insert my own music into the game so I could do these incredible feats to my own pumped up music, though in hindsight due to the very short level lengths you’d only get into an intro of a track before the level was over.
+I found myself wanting to insert my own music into the game so I could do these incredible feats to my own pumped-up music, though in hindsight due to the very short level lengths you’d only get into an intro of a track before the level was over.
 Can’t have everything I guess.